rafaqz/Rasters.jl/docs/src/tutorials/plot_makie.md

 The data:

 ````@example makie
-layers = (:evenness, :range, :contrast, :correlation) # tuple of the four variable names from HabitatHeterogeneity we want to use
+# tuple of the four variable names from HabitatHeterogeneity we want to use
+layers = (:evenness, :range, :contrast, :correlation)

-st = RasterStack(EarthEnv{HabitatHeterogeneity}, layers) # load the four layers together as a RasterStack
+# load the four layers together as a RasterStack
+st = RasterStack(EarthEnv{HabitatHeterogeneity}, layers)

+# Roughly cut out Australia using the .. selector to subset the X and Y dimensions by their lookup values
 ausbounds = X(100 ..
-160), Y(-50 .. -10) # Roughly cut out Australia using the .. selector to subset the X and Y dimensions by their lookup values
+160), Y(-50 .. -10)

-aus = st[ausbounds...] |> Rasters.trim # crop to the bounds, then trim away the empty (missing) edge rows/columns
+# crop to the bounds, then trim away the empty (missing) edge rows/columns
+aus = st[ausbounds...] |> Rasters.trim
 ````
 !!! note
-      Rasters extends [`DimensionalData`](https://rafaqz.github.io/DimensionalData.jl/stable/)'s `DimArray` and `DimStack` to build `Raster` and `RasterStack` objects, and uses its selectors such as `..`, which selects a range of lookup values.
+      Rasters are also AbstractDimArrays, and therefore all [`DimensionalData`](https://rafaqz.github.io/DimensionalData.jl/stable/) indexing functionality works on Rasters objects, such as the `..` selector, which selects a range of lookup values.

 The plot: